November 29, 2016

 Traditional teams work as a relay race with specialist team members handing off work in one phase to different specialists in the next phase.
 The handoffs between the silos are usually the biggest area of risk and information loss.

 Scrum teams are expected to collaborate and to work cross-functionally on one or a few items at a time.
-Within the Scrum team, you should not hear team members talking about the “front end team” or the “QA team".
-The Scrum team should be operating as one team.
+In particular, within the Scrum team you should not hear team members talking about the “front end team” or the “QA team”.
+Rather, the Scrum team should be operating as one team.

 Scrum events should be on the calendar and held at the same time and place each sprint.
-This practice helps to create consistency and avoid the waste associated with rescheduling meetings or double-booking people and rooms.
+As a result, this practice helps to create consistency and avoid the waste associated with rescheduling meetings or double-booking people and rooms.

 The point of this rule is to have one decision maker who prioritizes work for the team.
 No one else is allowed to tell the team what to do and the team shouldn’t act on what anyone else says.
 The Product Owner owns the backlog and all work is reflected in the backlog.

-To succeed with the Scrum Methodology, first we need to follow the framework and the rules.
-Scrum is simple, but difficult because it requires change from old ways of operating.
+Ultimately, to succeed with the Scrum Framework, first, we need to follow rules.
+Scrum is simple, but difficult because it requires a change from old ways of operating.
 Strive for a solid understanding of Scrum.
 Bring in Agile and Scrum training for your teams, certified Scrum Master training for your Scrum Masters, and Agile Leader training for managers and executives.
 Read and fully digest the Scrum Guide; it is an excellent reference and it is only 17 pages long.
 Another resource I found useful is this video, Scrum by the book by Per Beining.

 Second, look underneath why the rules are broken.
 Sometimes it’s not just about education, sometimes it is a resistance to change or lack of desire to adopt Scrum.
 Consider whether you have the right people in the right roles.
 Have you cast a vision for the change and the commitment to use Scrum?